 - Working memory in humans holds small details in mind that help complete a task while not necessary to remember forever as long-term memories.
 Working memories are already being developed as features in neural networks and can help enhance the memory performance of some AI applications.

 To return to character recognition as an example, feeding 500,000 examples of a handwritten character “D” into an AI tool as training material will help that tool identify a handwritten “D” with substantial accuracy.
 A human will likely never see 500,000 unique examples of a handwritten “D” in a lifetime.
-And yet, humans still exceed AI’s ability to identify handwritten characters because we learn quickly from trial and error as we learn to read and continue reading throughout our lives.
+And yet, humans still exceed AI’s ability to identify handwritten characters because you learn quickly from trial and error as you learn to read and continue reading throughout your life.
 Using the concept of experience replay, developers hope to build an AI-based tool that learns as efficiently as a human brain.

 As different as AI is from humans, AI and machine learning have made incredible progress in the previous decades in replicating human intelligence.
 Developers will undoubtedly continue to look to human intelligence for inspiration in driving AI development in areas like self-driving cars, medicine, genetics, drug design, and robotics.

-And while machines may be better at math compared to the average human, we are much better at tasks that are less clear-cut, like character recognition.
-We can also make better inferences, thanks to the causal nature of our instinctual representations.
+And while machines may be better at math compared to the average human, you are much better at tasks that are less clear-cut, like character recognition.
+You can also make better inferences, thanks to the causal nature of instinctual representations.

 AI developers are still hopeful for coming closer to replicating human learning.
 But for now, take comfort in the fact that AI will most likely not take your job.
 It could, in fact, make your job more enjoyable.
 And it’s all thanks to our uniquely human intelligence.